cloudmesh-community/book/chapters/prg/python/python-intro.md

 Tutorial](https://docs.python.org/2/tutorial/) copyright [Python
 Software Foundation](http://www.python.org/).

-Python is an easy to learn programming language.
+Python is an easy-to-learn programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python's simple syntax and dynamic typing, together with its interpreted nature, make it an ideal language for